Frequently asked questions

-The devolution footprint is aligned with our STP footprint.
-Our STP was developed to describe a wide range of health benefits and improved outcomes that will be realised for the population through the transformation of health and care services.
+The devolution footprint is aligned with our Partnership footprint.
+Our Partnership was developed to describe a wide range of health benefits and improved outcomes that will be realised for the population through the transformation of health and care services.
 At the core of the strategy is a set of proposals to eliminate variation by delivering consistent clinical and professional standards.
 Devolution is an essential component to unlocking far broader changes, accelerating integration and more effective collaboration.

 The overarching ambition is for Surrey Heartlands to be a prosperous and healthy place with a high quality health and care system for the population that is sustainable for the long term.
 The agreement signals the beginning of a longer journey with the intention to:

 - Accelerate the integration of health and social care through much closer working between partners;

 - Increase public engagement and the involvement of the people of Surrey Heartlands and system leaders around the transformation of health and social care; and